 Zadig & Voltaire

 Monoprix retail stores have excellent French fashion at reasonable prices.
-Check list of Monoprix Paris stores.
+Check Monoprix fashion web site.